 When methylphenidate is used other than prescribed, it can be addictive.
 It has become more widely available due to an increasing number of prescriptions, and many teens have misused it to concentrate while studying.
 For recreational use, people will sometimes snort or inject the drug.
 When misused in this manner, it can mimic the effects of cocaine and be addictive.
 Since it stimulates the availability of dopamine and causes feelings of pleasure, it can give the person a sense of euphoria that they may find addicting.

-If you or a loved one has become addicted to methylphenidate or is suffering from a co-occurring mental health disorder, The Recovery Village Palm Beach is here to help.
+If you or a loved one has become addicted to methylphenidate or is suffering from a co-occurring mental health disorder, The Recovery Village Palm Beach at Baptist Health is here to help.
 We have comprehensive treatment plans that can help you overcome your substance use disorder.
 Contact us today to learn more about treatment options and begin the road to recovery.

 Food and Drug Administration.
 “Ritalin.” (n.d.).
 Accessed July 25, 2019.